E(3)-equivariant models cannot learn chirality: Field-based molecular generation

 We parametrize the denoiser $\be_\theta$ with a three-dimensional U-Net architecture, which consists of ResNet blocks, scaling layers, and attention layers.
-The choice is well-suited for translational invariance, as convolutions are in principle invariant to translations.
-However, convolutions are not rotationally invariant.
+CNN layers provide useful translational invariance inductive biases but lack rotation invariance.

 We propose a simple technique that side-steps the issue by orienting each molecule wrt its principal components $\V=(\v_1,\v_2,\v_3)$ of their atom positions $\M = (\m_1, \ldots, \m_N)$.
 Oriented molecules $\tilde{\M} = \V^T\M$ have a canonical frame of reference $\V$, where the axis of the largest variation is placed on the horizontal axis, the second-largest on the vertical axis, and the smallest on the depth axis.
 This ensures a high overlap between the large values of fields from different molecules.